Panda-Shawn/DYNAIL/README.md

 Then replace `imitation/examples`, `imitation/src/imitation/algorithms/adversarial` and `imitation/src/imitation/util` with folders provided in this repo.

-## Usage

-1. collect the demonstrations
-A reinforcement learning algorithm (PPO or SAC) is trained to

-3.

 ## Experiments with [realworldrl-suite](https://github.com/google-research/realworldrl_suite)

 ### Source Domain: Quadruped